 Ferguson approached the begger confidently.
 “Look sir, I don’t know who you are, and you clearly don’t know who I am or else you wouldn’t be bothering me.
 I’ve just had a big meal, I’d like to get home and”

 The begger who still did his best to conceal his face behind a ragged hood interrupted Ferguson “Don’t worry I wouldn’t expect any show of humanity from you.
-Unfortunately for you” the figure raised his head, pulling his rags back, and revealing his hideous, monstrous face to a petrified Ferguson.
+Unfortunately for you” the figure said as he raised his head, pulled his rags back, and revealed his hideous, monstrous face to a petrified Ferguson.
 “You can now expect the same from me.”

 The figures skin was bright white and rock hard.
 Its features were long and pointed, whilst its mouth was filled with razor sharp teeth.
 Like all Vampires, its upper canines however were the longest.
 Its claws were tar black and long, whilst its hair was thinning and scraggly looking.